EugeneXiang/ECHOscore/README.md

 ## 🤝 Acknowledgments

-Built with ❤️ by a human-AI co-pilot team.
+Built with ❤️ by Eugene Xiang